Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Phase transitions, continuum limits and emergence in quantum gravity

 The result presented in this contribution is that we can identify such a phase with a non-trivial vacuum that can be described by mean-field theory.
 Three properties of TGFT are crucial to this end~\cite{Marchetti:2022nrf}: (1)~Despite of the combinatorial non-locality, TGFT scales like a local field theory but with some modified, ``effective'' dimension~$\efd$ depending on the combinatorics of the dominant interactions~\cite{Pithis:2018eaq,Pithis:2020sxm,Pithis:2020kio}.
 (2)~Adding $d_{\phi}$ scalar matter degrees of freedom to the gravitational ones increases this dimension $\efd \to \efd + d_{\phi}$~\cite{Marchetti:2020xvf, Geloun:2023ray}.
 (3)~The geometry of the Lie group $G$ can lead to a flowing effective dimension $\efd(k)$ depending on a scale~$k$, similar to local QFT~\cite{Benedetti:2014gja}.
 In particular, on a compact domain it vanishes in the IR, $\efd(k)\to 0$ for $k\to 0$~\cite{Pithis:2020kio,Pithis:2020sxm,Geloun:2023ray}, while on group with hyperbolic geometry $\efd(k)\to\infty$~\cite{Marchetti:2022igl, Marchetti:2022nrf}.

 Mean-field theory is applicable if $\efd > \crd$.
 This works even for compact group if there are sufficiently many matter degrees of freedom adding to $\efd$.
 On groups with hyperbolic geometry, as natural when there is some Lorentzian structure in a TGFT model as in~\cite{Jercher:2021bie,Jercher:2022mky}, mean-field theory applies generically as $\efd(k)\to\infty$ excedes the critical dimension in any case~\cite{Marchetti:2022igl,Marchetti:2022nrf}.
-This lays the theoretical foundations for applications of TGFT to phenomenology based on condensate states in a mean-field regime, in particular to TGFT condensate cosmology~\cite{Gielen:2013kla,Gielen:2013naa,deCesare:2016rsf,Pithis:2016wzf,Pithis:2016cxg,deCesare:2017ynn,Pithis:2019tvp,Oriti:2021rvm,Oriti:2021oux,Marchetti:2021gcv,Jercher:2021bie,Oriti:2023mgu}, see also Sections~\ref{sec:marchetti} and~\ref{sec:sakellariadou} of this collection.
+This lays the theoretical foundations for applications of TGFT to phenomenology based on condensate states in a mean-field regime~\cite{Gielen:2013kla,Oriti:2015rwa}.
+In particular, these results strongly lend support to the TGFT condensate cosmology program which has successfully extracted effective continuum cosmological dynamics from TGFT condensate states~\cite{Gielen:2013kla,Gielen:2013naa,deCesare:2016rsf,Pithis:2016wzf,Pithis:2016cxg,deCesare:2017ynn,Pithis:2019tvp,Oriti:2021rvm,Oriti:2021oux,Marchetti:2021gcv,Jercher:2021bie,Oriti:2023mgu}, see also Sections~\ref{sec:sakellariadou} and \ref{sec:marchetti} of this collection.
+As explained in the latter as well as in the introduction to this collection, this program is a particular instantiation of the \textit{hydrodynamics on superspace} framework.

 These results are based on Landau-Ginzburg theory as well as calculations of the functional renormalization group (FRG).
 In the FRG one calculates flow equations for the effective average action in the scale $k$.
 To determine fixed points and the corresponding critical exponents, this equation can usually be mapped to an autonomous ordinary differential equation (ODE) by rescaling to dimensionless couplings $\tilde{\lambda}$, e.g. for local interactions of $n$ scalar fields $\lambda_n \propto k^{d - \frac{d-2}{2}n}\tilde{\lambda}_n$.
 With non-local interactions in TGFT on $r$ copies of the group $\mathbb{R}^\gd$ the same result applies but with $\efd =\gd(r-s)$ instead of $d$.
 Specifically we have found $s=1$ in the melonic regime~\cite{Pithis:2020sxm,Pithis:2020kio,Geloun:2023ray,Juliano:2024rgu} and $s=r/2$ is expected in the necklace regime on the grounds of~\cite{Carrozza:2017vkz}.
 However, if the group $G$ is compact with volume $V_G$, the FRG equation is a non-autonomous ODE in $k$ even upon rescaling.
 It can however be brought to the standard, ``quasi-dimensionless'' form shifting any $k$-dependence into the effective dimension defined as